Bilal2453/coro-docs/docs/coro-spawn.md

 ### spawn(path, options) {#spawn}

-Spawns a process of an executable at `path` using the said `options`.
+Spawns a process of an executable at `path` using the provided `options`.

-Note: The `options` parameter is NOT optional, if you don't want to provide any options just pass an empty table.
+Note:  The `options` parameter is *NOT* optional, if you don't want to provide any options, pass an empty table.

 *This method does not require running in a coroutine*